Municipal Public Information Contest

 All entries must be received by Friday, September 11, 2020.

 Contest winners will be informed in late October and awards will be presented at the 103rd Annual New Jersey State League of Municipalities Conference in Atlantic City.
 NJLM will notify local media.
 The information will also be posted in the "Downloads" box on this webpage.
-Award plaques will be shipped to contest winners who cannot attend the Luncheon.
+Award plaques will be shipped to contest winners who cannot attend the conference.